ZhongShusheng/aivreg_stata_package/README.md

 ------------------------------------------------------------------------------
 ```

-Even adding a proxy for the confounder may not fix it.
+Even adding a potential anti-IV into OLS may not fix it.
 ```stata
     . reg wage safety afqt_1_1981
 ```